McDonalds Should Buy Starbucks

 This article was released in August 2008.

-The Starbucks stock price topped out near $40 per share twice in 2006 but has been steadily falling since that double top formation, and now sits at around $14.40 per share.
+The Starbucks stock price topped out at nearly $40 per share twice in 2006 but has been steadily falling since that double top formation and now sits at around $14.40 per share.
 By many accounts, 2006 was also the peak of the housing bubble, and leaky home values have issued a strong blow to consumer spending since that time.
 Two of the hardest-hit states in terms of housing are also two states that makeup nearly 30 percent of the Starbucks stores in the United States.
-A $5 latte may not have been a stretch two years ago, but in the midst of this deflating economy and credit crisis consumers are definitely cutting back.
+A $5 latte may not have been a stretch two years ago, but in the midst of this deflating economy and credit crisis, consumers are cutting back.

-But consumer spending is not the only thing ailing Starbucks.
+However, consumer spending is not the only thing that is ailing Starbucks.
 They are also struggling with higher acquisition costs of their two staple ingredients – coffee and milk.
 In fact, over the past two years, the Deutsche Bank commodity index (DBC) and Starbucks (SBUX) appear to be an exact mirror image of each other:

 SBUX vs Commodity Index

-Mcdonald’s is another company affected by higher commodity input costs, but that fact is certainly not reflected in their share price which has hit several 52-week highs already this year.
-Mcdonald’s healthy operating model allowed them to pay off $1 billion in long-term debt in 2007.
+McDonald’s is another company affected by higher commodity input costs, but that fact is certainly not reflected in its share price, which has hit several 52-week highs already this year.
+McDonald’s healthy operating model allowed it to pay off $1 billion in long-term debt in 2007.
 Yet Starbucks, which operated most of its life with insignificant near-zero long-term debt, suddenly racked up $550 million in long-term debt during 2007.

 McCafe - Phuket, Thailand

-Mcdonald’s is also pursuing the high-end coffee market through their aggressive expansion of stores offering the McLatte.
-And they are doing this at the same time that Starbucks is reversing its expansion into Mcdonald’s traditional breakfast sandwich turf.
-It seems that in every area where Starbucks is struggling and failing, Mcdonald’s is thriving and conquering.
-But the struggle of Starbucks will not last forever.
+McDonald’s is also pursuing the high-end coffee market through its aggressive expansion of stores offering the McLatte.
+This is happening at the same time that Starbucks is reversing its expansion into McDonald’s traditional breakfast sandwich territory.
+It seems that in every area where Starbucks is struggling and failing, McDonald’s is thriving and conquering.
+However, Starbucks’s struggle will not last forever.

-Howard Schultz is taking significant steps to reverse the downtrend – revising the menu, closing poor-performing stores, and even offering a new customer loyalty program.
+Howard Schultz is taking significant steps to reverse the downtrend – revising the menu, closing poorly performing stores, and even offering a new customer loyalty program.
 Global commodity prices have also shown signs of leakiness, and any continued price relief on the milk and coffee front could be a potential windfall for Starbucks.
-If Mcdonald’s is serious about its coffee expansion plans, then they need to take action now.
-The opportunity to acquire the biggest name in coffee during their weakest days won’t last forever.
-Mcdonald’s needs to buy Starbucks now.
+If McDonald’s is serious about its coffee expansion plans, it must take action now.
+The opportunity to acquire the biggest name in coffee during their weakest days won’t last forever—Mcdonald’s needs to buy Starbucks now.

 Disclosure: The author of the above article holds a long position in Starbucks.